Start sooner, build stronger: Why community engagement matters for schools

 Join us for an engaging series of in-person eduCLIMBER training sessions, featuring four modules tailored to meet various skill levels—from introductory to advanced.
 Led by an experienced eduCLIMBER trainer, participants will gain hands-on experience and valuable insights to enhance their educational practices.
 Don't miss this opportunity to elevate your understanding and application of eduCLIMBER!eduCLIMBERDay 2 Session 2 - Configuring Interventions, and Creating Interventions

-Foundational Institute for Coaching Days 3 & 4* must complete FIC Days 1 & 2This training centers on mentoring with an equity lens, exploring mentoring roles, using high-leverage tools to engage in mentoring cycles, and creating an optimal learning environment for students and teachers.
-Through this two-day training, mentors will acquire the tools and strategies needed to foster inclusive learning environments and promote equitable outcomes for every learner.There are 2 options for Days 3 & 4August 21st - 22nd are in person datesSeptember 19th and October 3rd are hybridThis opportunity is partially funded with a grant from the Minnesota Department of Education using federal funding, CFDA 84.027A, Special Education - Grants to States
+Foundational Institute for Coaching Days 1 & 2This training centers on coaching and mentoring with an equity lens, exploring coaching and mentoring roles, using high-leverage tools to engage in coaching cycles, and creating an optimal learning environment for students and teachers.
+Through this two-day training, mentors will acquire the tools and strategies needed to foster inclusive learning environments and promote equitable outcomes for every learner.This training will be the first two days of the four day FIC training.
+Participants have a choice of signing up for Days 3 & 4 in person in August or hybrid in the Fall.
+Days 3 & 4 are offeredSeptember 19th & October 3rd hybridThis opportunity is partially funded with a grant from the Minnesota Department of Education using federal funding, CFDA 84.027A, Special Education - Grants to States

 The LETRS Volume 1 Cohort 4 program is designed for Phase 1 educators, including PreK to grade 5 classroom teachers and special education professionals, to enhance their knowledge in the science of reading and literacy instruction.
 This dynamic professional learning experience will be conducted over eight online sessions, supplemented by engaging activities and expert video content, empowering participants to apply their learning effectively in the classroom.
 Registration with the state using READ Act funds is mandatory, and educators must complete necessary steps to confirm their participation, ensuring they receive access to the LETRS platform in a timely manner.